TechGiovanni/Zendesk-Support-Administrator/README.md

 8. If the agent does not update the ticket with a given time frame, the ticket is moved back to its initial view.
 9. Another agent can now pick up the ticket.

-we will simply create Zendesk triggers and a custom ticket field as well as make use of automations.
+We will simply create Zendesk triggers and a custom ticket field as well as make use of automations.
 Using a macro called Push to Tier 2, allowing agents to push tickets to the Tier 2 view.

 We need to set up the following: